Associate Degree Nursing (A.D.N.) Admission Information

 Only students who are ready to apply to the Nursing program should attend one of the mandatory preadmission’s conferences.
 You must attend a Preadmission’s Conference within six months of the application deadline.
 If you are not yet ready to apply to the A.D.N.
 Program or if you have transcripts from another college to be evaluated, please see an advisor in the Advising Center and they will let you know which classes will transfer, that are required for the nursing program.
 However, it is ultimately the Admission’s Office that approves transfer credits.
 The Advising Center sees students on a walk-in basis on Monday, Wednesday and Thursday.
-Appointments with the advisors are scheduled on Tuesdays and Fridays by emailing to email@example.com.
-Office hours are from 8:00 am to 4:00 pm.
+Appointments with the advisors are scheduled on Tuesdays and Fridays by emailing to firstname.lastname@example.org.
 The Advising Center is located in the John T. Smith Library, Building B, room 215, (physical address is 622 S. First Street; however, the front of the building faces 2nd Street).

 Registration for the preadmission conference is necessary in order to receive a signed Academic Program Plan (APP) to include with your Nursing application.
 Advisors fill out an APP within one week of registration to the conference.
 This means you could receive your APP after the conference, due to the later registration.
 If you are unable to register, it is generally because you have not applied to the college; therefore, please complete step #1 and then register for a preadmission’s conference.